White Wolf Mountain: Location

-White Wolf Mountain is located between Squaw Valley, Placer County, California and Alpine Meadows, California.
-The property runs from the parking lot at Alpine Meadows to Squaw Valley, and includes KT-22, which Squaw Valley leases from White Wolf Mountain.
+White Wolf Mountain is located between Olympic Valley, Placer County, California and Alpine Meadows, California.

+The property runs from the parking lot at Alpine Meadows to Palisades Tahoe and includes KT-22, which Palisades Tahoe leases from White Wolf Mountain.

 Current Use

 Currently the land is used as a private ski area with 1123 vertical feet, and ski areas are accessed via Snowcat.
-A chairlift is also currently being installed, and its installation is the subject of litigation with Squaw Valley Ski Resort.
+A chairlift is also currently being installed, and its installation is the subject of litigation with Palisades Tahoe Ski Resort.

 History

-In 1970 Troy Caldwell started working selling lift tickets at Alpine Meadows.
+In 1970, Troy Caldwell started working selling lift tickets at Alpine Meadows.
 He was an avid freestyle skier and later joined the US Freestyle team.
 He met his wife Susan who also worked at Alpine Meadows.
 Caldwell had studied architecture in college and also built houses in the summer months, building one to live in and another as a rental unit.